|

 History

-The area where the present Tabbova Wewa is located belonged to the ancient Tabba-rattha, the most westerly frontier district of King Parakramabahu I's (1153-1186 A.D.)
+The area where the present Tabbowa Wewa is located belonged to the ancient Tabba-rattha, the most westerly frontier district of King Parakramabahu I's (1153-1186 A.D.)
 12th-century principality of Dakkhinadesa (Nicholas, 1963).
 Parakramabahu I is said to have restored this tank (Nicholas, 1963).

-The restoration works of the present tank were commenced in October 1912 and completed in 1925 (Arumugam, 1969).
+The restoration works of the present tank commenced in October 1912 and were completed in 1925 (Arumugam, 1969).
 It was enlarged and improved in 1969 (Arumugam, 1969).

-The reservoir
+The Reservoir

 The reservoir has been constructed by damming the Nanneri Oya, a tributary of Mi Oya (Arumugam, 1969).
 The bund of the reservoir is about 1.25 miles long and the water is extending in an area of about 1,500 acres at its full supply level (Arumugam, 1969).
 It has one spill and two sluices (Arumugam, 1969).

-Tabbowa Wewa
+Tabbowa Wewa spill |

 Attribution